Exemplary science is a combination of these key elements:

 - Global Unique Identifier (GUID) generation and management

-- Completion of data sharing agreements, especially with the Defense Health Agency’s Data Sharing Agreement Application
+- Completion of study regulatory documents, in particular data sharing agreements, specifically with the Defense Health Agency’s Data Sharing Agreement Application

 - Data management related to CNRM’s Data Repository and to the Federal Interagency Traumatic Brain Injury Research (FITBIR)